Urvity03/Urvity03/README.md

-#🌸 Hi, I’m Urvi 👩🏻‍💻
+✨ Hi, I’m Urvi Tyagi 👋

-🎓 3rd Year B.Tech Student in Artificial Intelligence & Machine Learning
-💬 Exploring the world of Natural Language Processing (NLP) & Data Science 🐍 Skilled in Python
+I’m a B.Tech student in Artificial Intelligence & Machine Learning (3rd year), currently exploring the exciting world of Python, Machine Learning, and Natural Language Processing.

-✨ Love turning ideas into fun projects — from beginner-friendly games to data-driven solutions 🚀 Aspiring to grow as an NLP Engineer and contribute to impactful AI solutions
+I’m still at the beginner stage of my professional journey, but I love building small projects,I want to create something more impactful, practical, and impressive that can help me showcase my skills and sharing my learning process here on GitHub.

+🔧 What I’m Learning

+📌 Python programming & data handling

+📌 Machine Learning basics (classification, prediction)

+📌 Intro to NLP (text preprocessing, sentiment analysis)

+📌 Cloud & AI tools through certifications and internships

+🌱 My Approach

+I believe in learning by doing — so my repos are a mix of:

+Beginner-friendly Python scripts 🐍

+Mini projects to strengthen concepts

+Early experiments in ML & NLP

+Notes & practice code from courses and internships

+🎯 Goal

+To grow into a skilled NLP Engineer who can design AI solutions that are practical, responsible, and impactful.